fauna/js-sample-app/README.md

     [Forgot Password](https://dashboard.fauna.com/forgot-password) workflow.

-1. Use the Fauna CLI to create the `ECommerce` database:
+3. Use the Fauna CLI to create the `ECommerce` database:

     ```sh
     fauna create-database --environment='' ECommerce
     ```

-1. Push the FSL files in the `/schema` directory to the `ECommerce`
+4. Push the FSL files in the `schema` directory to the `ECommerce`
     database:

     ```sh